 Here is our 4 step formula for conducting a focused, effective warehouse health check:

-Different key performance indicators (KPIs) will be more or less helpful depending on your industry and business model.
+Different warehouse KPIs (key performance indicators ) will be more or less helpful depending on your industry and business model.
 For example, if you have an e-commerce warehouse and your business has an SLA promising shipping within 24 hours, order lead time might be the top KPI you need to track.
-If you handle several delicate luxury items, KPIs like order damage, rate of returns, and total cost of storage are more important.
+If you handle several delicate luxury items, warehouse KPIs like order damage, rate of returns, and total cost of storage are more important for your warehouse.

 There are twenty KPIs you could choose from.
 But we recommend finding only a handful (four or five) to get the snapshot you need of your warehouse operations.